Advancing Basic Science for Humanity

-Under Dr. Coleman’s leadership, the University launched and expanded academic partnerships with universities in China, Ghana, South Africa, Brazil and India.
+Under Dr. Coleman’s leadership, the University of Michigan launched and expanded academic partnerships with universities in China, Ghana, South Africa, Brazil and India.
 She also announced a groundbreaking partnership between the University and Google, to enable the public to search the text of the University’s 7-million-volume library and open the way to universal access and the preservation of recorded human knowledge.

 Dr. Coleman led "The Michigan Difference," a campaign to raise $2.5 billion for the future of the institution.
 At its conclusion in December 2008, the campaign finale stood at $3.2 billion – the most ever raised by a public university.
 The University launched its $4 billion "Victors for Michigan" campaign under her leadership in November 2013.

 She is regarded as a national spokesperson on the educational value of diverse perspectives in the classroom.
 Her extensive leadership positions in higher education have included membership on the National Collegiate Athletic Association Board of Directors and the Knight Commission on Intercollegiate Athletics.
 She also served as chair of the Internet2 Board of Trustees.

 Elected to the Institute of Medicine, Dr. Coleman also is a Fellow of the American Association for the Advancement of Science and of the American Academy of Arts and Sciences.
 She co-chaired a major policy study of the Institute of Medicine, examining the consequences of uninsurance, and has become a nationally recognized expert on the issue.

 As a biochemist, Dr. Coleman built a distinguished research career through her research on the immune system and malignancies.
 For 19 years she was a member of the biochemistry faculty at the University of Kentucky.
 Her work in the sciences led to administrative appointments at the University of North Carolina at Chapel Hill and the University of New Mexico, where she served as provost and vice president for academic affairs.